xmos/lib_xua/doc/rst/opt_dsd.rst

 When enabled, if USB audio design detects a un-interrupted run of these samples (above a defined threshold) it switches to DSD mode, using the lower 16-bits as DSD sample data.
 When this check for DSD headers fails the design falls back to PCM mode.
-DoP detection and switching is done completely in the Audio/I2S core (`audio.xc`).
+DoP detection and switching is done completely in the Audio/I2S core (`xua_audiohub.xc`).
 All other code handles the audio samples as PCM.

 The design supports higher DSD/DoP rates (i.e. DSD128) by simply raising the underlying PCM sample rate e.g. from 176.4kHz to 352.8kHz.
 The marker byte scheme remains exactly the same regardless